 Now, I admit: Same as some others in the reviewers’ community, I first thought that Vanha was a fully stocked band.
 What a surprise to find out that Vanha are two guys only of the multi-instrumentalist kind.
 Meet Jan Johansson on vocals, guitars, and keyboards and Jesse Oinas on drums.
 That the band only saw the day of light around mid-2016 and produced such a refined and angst-dripping bit of doom a few short months later is pretty damn cool.

 The piano theme continues with more prominence in tracks like The Curse and Dark Heart.
 What some could classify as predominantly non-metal and cheesy turns out to be the fuel in this mighty machine of doom.
-Not to forget the thoughtful use of gongs and string sounds, between others.
+Not to forget the thoughtful use of gongs and string sounds, among others.

 Just look at the first track Old Hearts Fail: Setting the tone with a fitting piano intro, Within the Mist of Sorrow marches straight into the foggy realm of soggy, haunted moors and desolation.
 Just taste this part of the lyrics – and I quote “…There comes a time for us all, when light no longer exists…”.
 Now, this just serves as the essence’s token for this record.

 The second track Into The Cold Night really embeds this sentiment.
 Its meaty splendor really gets you to the next level of this doomish experience.
 And do check out the video below, will ya.